 Yes!
-This is by far the most common question that Dr. Soszka is asked when people find out that he uses acupuncture in his practice.
-He has personally seen some amazing healing take place with acupuncture – often in conjunction with Chinese herbal formulas.
-This modality is certainly well known for having potent pain relieving results but it can treat many different conditions including respiratory, digestive, women’s and men’s health issues, and even weight loss!
+This question is by far the most common question asked when people find out that he uses acupuncture in his practice.
+He has personally seen some fantastic healings take place through acupuncture often in conjunction with Chinese herbal formulas.
+This modality is certainly well known for having potent pain relieving results, but it can treat many different conditions including respiratory, digestive, women’s and men’s health issues, and even weight loss!

 How Does it Work?

-Studies have found measurable changes to the blood chemistry with increases in white blood cell count, prostaglandins, and other agents of immunity in before/after blood tests.
+Studies have found measurable changes in the blood chemistry with increases in white blood cell count, prostaglandins, and other agents of immunity in before/after blood tests.

 Acupuncture triggers the release of endorphins – the body’s natural painkiller – which are 1000 times stronger than morphine.
 This is one of the reasons that it is so effective for pain related conditions.

 Studies find that acupuncture can influence blood profusion in the tissues by increasing or decreasing blood flow, this being most evident in the treatment of muscle strain and spasm.

 Additionally, acupuncture appears to influence the release of both Serotonin which influences mood, and Noradrenalin which has associations with focus and concentration.

 Acupuncture can block the transmission of pain along the nerves by overloading the nerve gates, preventing the pain from reaching the brain.
 I have used this in cases of hyperactive nerve pain – often seen in post-stroke conditions.

 Do insurance companies cover acupuncture?

 Every year, more and more insurance companies are adding Acupuncture service coverage to their policies.
 Not sure if your insurance company covers Acupuncture?
 Call us at (503) 517-8222 and we’ll find out your policy coverage.